pgorni/mami-the-spoiler-bot/README.md

 Similarly, the rate limit used in the `!mami test` command can be changed by setting the `MAMI_TEST_CMD_RL` variable.

+#### Setting the bot as public

+If you decide to host your own instance, you can set it as "public", which currently means that a link to invite it will appear in the `help` command.
+You can set your instance as public by setting the `MAMI_IS_PUBLIC` environment variable to `true`.

 ### Docker support

 The bot actually works with Docker.
 Here's a sample `docker-compose.yml` file: